ttlion/sdtDBN/README.md

+# Website description

+This website contains an overview on the main sdtDBN program functionalities and explains the sdtDBN program usage.

 # What are sdtDBNs?

-This website contains an overview on the main sdtDBN functionalities.

 ## Previous Work - tDBNs